AkumaVenom/Desktop-Pal-App-Win64/README.md

 100% offline, NO internet needed to run it, it is completely local only.
 The A.I's Feature TTS Voices and Speech recognition en-us, everything running 100% offline on your PC with privacy!

 ===========================================================

+Update v0.0.23.1:

+- Bug fixes to the thinking popup ui

 Update v0.0.23.0: